10 Misconceptions in Fertility & Fertility Care

 Myth #7: Smoking Has No Impact on Fertility

 This is a myth.
-Evidence supports that smoking cigarettes contributes to infertility in both men and women.
+Evidence supports that smoking cigarettes contributes to in both men and women.
 Smoking is linked to an accelerated loss of reproductive function and may trigger the start of menopause by one to four years.
 Evidence also suggests that smoking may increase the risk of miscarriage and ectopic pregnancy (pregnancy outside of the uterus.)
 Among women and men of reproductive age in the United States, approximately 30% of women and 35% of men smoke cigarettes.

 Myth #8: Women Can't Get Pregnant After 35

 This myth is quite common.
 The peak reproductive years for a woman are her late teens and continuing into her late 20s.
 Around age 30, a woman's, and this process becomes more rapid around age 35.
 However, many women older than 35 experience pregnancies and deliver healthy babies.
 By age 45, a woman's fertility has declined to the point that getting pregnant naturally is unlikely, but pregnancy can still happen with medical intervention.

 Not true.
 There are.
 And on the flip side, eating the core of a pineapple won't help with embryo implantation.
 No scientific evidence points to gluten as a cause of infertility, and following a gluten-free diet won't improve your odds of conceiving.
 Unless you are lactose intolerant or have difficulty digesting dairy, there's no reason to avoid milk and other dairy products when trying to get pregnant or during pregnancy.
 While there's no food that will cause infertility or magically make you fertile, infertility specialists encourage healthy eating in general as it will support a healthy pregnancy.

 Myth #10: Birth Control Impairs Your Fertility